The College must take all appropriate measures to protect credit card numbers used to make payments to the College.

 - 7. Delivery of Transaction Documents to Student Accounts (for staff at peripheral locations)

 7.2 Personally deliver all transaction documentation to Student Accounts, Netzer 240.
 Never send transaction information through campus mail.

 - 8. Securing Transaction Documents (for Student Accounts staff)

-8.1 During window session, place merchant receipt and other transaction documents in drawer.
-At work station, store securely until session materials are placed in vault at end of day.
+8.1 During the window session, place merchant receipt and other transaction documents in a drawer.
+At the workstation, store securely until session materials are placed in the vault at end of the day.

 8.2 Any transaction documentation retrieved from the vault for review or refund purposes must be handled securely and placed back in the vault as soon as possible but no later than the end of the business day.

 8.3 Credit card transaction documents must be stored in the vault.
 When retention period passes it may be taken from the vault and destroyed (shredded) immediately.